Sections of Hodge bundles II: Deformation of $(p,p)$-classes and applications to K\"ahler geometry: Introduction

 \section{Introduction}

 The present paper continues our earlier work \cite{LS26-1}, where sections of Hodge bundles were constructed by combining algebraic input from period matrices with geometric input from deformation theory via Beltrami differentials, and were used to study the global geometry of period maps for polarized manifolds.
 Here we develop a non-polarized counterpart of this approach for families of compact K\"ahler manifolds, using such sections of the corresponding Hodge bundles to define an intrinsic period map and a Hodge map parametrizing nearby $(p,p)$-classes.
-Our main results show that the geometry of nearby fibers---including the structure of $\nabla^{1,1}$-flat extensions of K\"ahler cones and the behavior of real $(p,p)$-classes---is governed explicitly by the associated Beltrami differentials through Hodge-theoretic extensions of cohomology classes.
+Our main results show that the geometry of nearby fibers---including the structures of the $\nabla_{t_0}^{1,1}$- and $\nabla^{1,1}$-flat extensions of K\"ahler cones and the behavior of real $(p,p)$-classes---is governed explicitly by the associated Beltrami differentials through Hodge-theoretic extensions of cohomology classes.

-\emph{In particular, these Hodge-theoretic and positivity properties are determined entirely by the Hodge theory of the central fiber together with the corresponding Beltrami differentials, and this control persists over large regions of the base determined by a uniform bound on the operator norm of the Beltrami diﬀerential.}
+\emph{In particular, these Hodge-theoretic and positivity properties are determined entirely by the Hodge theory of the central fiber together with the corresponding Beltrami differentials, and this control persists over large regions of the base determined by a uniform bound on the operator norm of the Beltrami differential.}

 These general principles have several concrete consequences.
-We introduce $\nabla^{1,1}$-flat extensions of K\"ahler cones and describe their upper semicontinuous relationship with the K\"ahler cones of nearby fibers.
-They further lead to a large-scale form of stability, in which both K\"ahlerness and the existence of $\nabla^{1,1}$-flat extensions persist over deformation regions controlled by a uniform operator-norm bound on the Beltrami differential.
+We introduce two natural flat extensions of K\"ahler cones.
+The $\nabla_{t_0}^{1,1}$-flat extension yields a uniform upper semicontinuity property for K\"ahler cones and leads to a large-scale form of K\"ahler stability, while the $\nabla^{1,1}$-flat extension admits an explicit expression in terms of the period map and identifies the K\"ahler cones away from a countable union of proper analytic subsets.
 As additional applications, we obtain a generalization of Green's density criterion for strong algebraic approximation and for the approximation of real $(p,p)$-forms, together with an intrinsic analytic description of Hodge loci that yields a criterion for the variational Hodge conjecture.

 \textbf{Intrinsic period map and Hodge map}

 We begin with a compact K\"ahler manifold $(X,\omega_{0})$ and its Kuranishi family $\mathcal{X} \to B$ over an analytic space $B$ (possibly singular) contained in a polydisk $\Delta$ with $0 \in \Delta$, such that $X \cong X_{0}$.
 The base $B$ is defined in terms of a Beltrami differential